thanujasiva/sysc-3110-project/README.md

 ## Installation and Usage:

 1. Download and execute jar file onto any IDE.
-The XML files (Standard.xml, International.xml, Shuffled.xml) should be in the same project folder as the jar).
+The XML files (Standard.xml, International.xml, Shuffled.xml) should be in the same project folder as the jar.
 2. Run the game from GameView.main()
 3. The game first starts with a pop up window asking if the user wants to reload a previous game.
     - If user presses `YES` an Input window comes up asking to input the filename of the game that was saved.